Photo: Seth Jaworski.

 “As a result, we trialled new gate lounges at T1 International last year and are now rolling them out through the terminal to respond to passenger feedback.

 “This will encourage passengers to make sure they get to the gate with plenty of time before they board, and that supports airlines’ on time performance while also making the passenger experience a lot more comfortable and enjoyable.”

 Airlines have recognised the value of the collaborative approach the agreements encourage, with the Board of Airline Representatives of Australia labelling the ASAs “a model for Australia’s other major international airports to consider”.

-The Australian Competition and Consumer Council also threw it’s support behind the approach, saying the agreements were a “step forward” and “an encouraging sign for where SLAs are heading more generally”.
+The Australian Competition and Consumer Commission also threw it’s support behind the approach, saying the agreements were a “step forward” and “an encouraging sign for where SLAs are heading more generally”.